 Good morning, fellow political junkies.

-With that, here are some interesting items of political news or analysis that caught my eye this morning.
+With that, here are some of the more interesting items of political news and analysis that caught my eye this morning.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.